simplyNoOne/BreakOut/README.md

 Tips for using NoEngine:
  - Logic should be split between components that are added to relevant entities.
  - Scenes, entities and components are all loaded automatically provided that they are added in the designated spots.
 Entities must be added to the populate_scene function in your Scene, Components must be created in the add_components function in your Entity.
- - You can define and reuse your own scenes, entities and components, and to do so, you must register then with the ResourceManager in the main game file.
+ - You can define and reuse your own scenes, entities and components, and to do so, you must register them with the ResourceManager in the main game file.
  - Each frame you can query the Engine for the events.
  - You can customize Components' update functions as well as create you own drawing logic.
  - You can adjust the load and unload behaviour of the Scenes, Entities and Components.

 Base components provided by the engine:
- - CollisionComponent - each entity that is to collide must have it, the entity must register its component for collision manually with the Engine.
+ - CollisionComponent - each Entity that is to collide must have it, the Entity must register its Component for collision manually with the Engine.
- - TextureComponent - allows for the entity to be drawn on screen, can display both textures and texts.
+ - TextureComponent - allows for the Entity to be drawn on screen, can display both textures and texts.
  - SoundComponent - allows to play sound effects.